 - Can’t get into The American Club as a full member?
-Consider a reverse membership?
-The American Club’s reverse membership, whereby you can use their Central location on weekends and their Tai Tam venue on weekdays, can be a great option.
+Consider a reverse membership.
+The American Club’s reverse membership allows you to use their Central location on weekends and their Tai Tam venue on weekdays.

 - Got some sporting abilities?
 Another way to get accepted into a club is by becoming a sporting membership.
 If you can demonstrate decent sporting abilities, this should help you secure a membership more quickly.

 Remember : At first, you might not be able to secure the exact membership you want.
 However, once you join a club, be sure to regularly go and show that you are an active participating member.
 This will enhance your chances of gaining the full club membership.

 How much do Hong Kong private clubs cost?

 The fees listed above should only be taken as a guide as fees are constantly changing.
 For the most up-to-date fees, please contact the club directly.
 Also, each club has different membership types, so fees will vary depending on the exact membership.

 But, as a general rule, the most expensive clubs are considered to include: The American Club, Aberdeen Marina Club, and The Hong Kong Country Club.

 Clubs that are generally considered to be more affordable include the LRC and the Hong Kong Cricket Club.

 Which is the best country club in Hong Kong?

 We believe that Hong Kong Country Club and the Clearwater Bay Golf and Country Club are the best country clubs in Hong Kong.
 Read our in-depth review above.